hebaMahmoud509/chatApp/README.md

 - **Real-time Chat:** Users can send and receive messages instantly using WebSocket.
 - **User Registration:** Users can create accounts to join the chat.
-- [Add any additional features your app has]

 ## Getting Started